 Shotcut Video Editor Tutorial for Beginners

-Shotcut, OpenShot, VSDC, VideoProc and Photos (Window 10 video editor built-in) are five free and easy video editing software for beginners.
-Among those, in fact, Shotcut is the most welcome video editor with nearly 90 thousand monthly searches.
+Shotcut, OpenShot, VSDC, VideoProc Vlogger and Microsoft Photos are five free and easy video editing software for beginners.
+Among those, in fact, Shotcut might be the most welcome video editor with nearly 90 thousand monthly searches.
 It is free and open source, compatible with Windows, macOS and Linux.

 In this article, you would know where to safely download Shotcut and how to use Shotcut to fine tune your footage into a new personalized movie for YouTube, Facebook, Instagram, etc.

 For more information of pros and cons on Shotcut, read our Test and Full Review of Shotcut >>